RosettaCommons/DeepAb/README.md

 **Expected output**

 After the script completes, the final prediction will be saved as `pred.deepab.pdb`.
 The numbered decoy structures will be stored in the `decoys/` directory.
-If `--keep_constraints` is specified, Rosetta constraint files and histograms will be stored in the `constraints/` directory.

 ### Attention annotation